 Favorite Quote: Isaiah 40:31 "They that wait upon the Lord shall renew their strength.
 They will soar on wings like eagles; they will run and not be weary, they will walk and not be faint."

-Matt is in his senior year at Mansfield Legacy High School, and is looking into attending Texas A&M for a degree in mechanical engineering in the near future.
+Matt is a 2020 graduate of Mansfield Legacy High School, and is looking forward to attending Texas A&M for a degree in mechanical engineering in the fall.
 He lives with his two younger siblings and three big dogs.
 In his spare time, Matt likes to sleep and play video games.

 Favorite Number: 64, because you can split it in half so many times.